shopsys/shopsys/docs/cookbook/adding-a-new-email-template.md

 ```

 !!! note
-    In this example, we're intentionally replacing all defined variables in the email body, but in the subject, only customer full name is replaced.
+    In this example, we're intentionally replacing all defined variables in the email body, but in the subject, only the customer full name is replaced.

 !!! warning
-    Replacements (real values) for the variables are most of the time some user-entered values.
+    Replacements (real values) for the variables are, most of the time, some user-entered values.
-    It's crucial to properly escape these values!
+    It's crucial to escape these values properly!

 ## Sending email

-Now when the template is stored in the database and we are properly replacing variables, we are ready to send this email when the user enters a new password after reset password process.
+Now, when the template is stored in the database, and we are properly replacing variables, we are ready to send this email when the user enters a new password after the reset password process.

-To make things easy, we add sending email directly into `CustomerPasswordController::setNewPasswordAction()`.
+To simplify things, we add sending an email directly into `CustomerPasswordController::setNewPasswordAction()`.
-In your application, you may want to consider a better place.
+In your application, consider a better place.

 ```diff
 // class App\Controller\Front\CustomerPasswordController